Testicular diseases are not common and apart from testicular cancer and testicular torsion, are not usually serious.

 Seek medical advice for any testicular pain or any change in the testicles, such as a lump or firmness.

 Don’t be embarrassed.
-If you normally see a female GP, you may want to request a male doctor for the appointment.
+If you normally see a female GP, you can ask to see a male doctor if you prefer.

 What is testicular disease?